The Chromebook Classroom

 Why not start using emoji in the classroom?

-The trick to opening up a world of emoji possibility on your Chromebook is to install an emoji Chrome extension. ?
+The trick to opening up a world of emoji possibilities on your Chromebook is to install an emoji Chrome extension.

 ⚠️ Warning: there are a LOT Of emoji extensions!